The west London mansion that proved a hit with contestants can be yours short-term for £28,000 per month or long-term for £12,500 per month.

 Additional perks include an enormous cinema room, integrated audio and video system and an inviting indoor swimming pool.
 Plus, there's a CCTV system and secure electric gates to make sure the partying doesn't become too rowdy.

 Away from the main property, there’s even more living space available, as there’s a two-bedroom coach house with its own drive.
-Perfect for the production team and X Factor staff that need to be on hand.

 It sits in landscaped grounds of around an acre, but you won’t have to worry about watering the plants as there’s a built-in irrigation system.
 Parking isn’t a problem either, as there’s a garage with room for several cars and loads of off-street parking.